Venkat-6105/Prasunet_WD_02/README.md

 Objective:

-  The objective of Time Tracker Pro is to provide users with a reliable tool for measuring and recording time intervals accurately.
+  The objective of Time Tracker Stopwatch is to provide users with a reliable tool for measuring and recording time intervals accurately.
 Whether used for timing workouts, tracking study sessions, or managing tasks, the application aims to enhance productivity and organization.